ga4gh/workflow-execution-service-schemas/README.md

 --------------

-See the human-readable [Reference Documentation](https://ga4gh.github.io/workflow-execution-service-schemas/docs/) and the [OpenAPI description](openapi/workflow_execution_service.swagger.yaml).
-You can also explore the specification in [Swagger UI](https://ga4gh.github.io/workflow-execution-service-schemas/swagger-ui/) or [Swagger Editor](https://editor.swagger.io/#/?import=https://ga4gh.github.io/workflow-execution-service-schemas/swagger.yaml).
+See the human-readable [Reference Documentation](https://ga4gh.github.io/workflow-execution-service-schemas/docs/) and the [OpenAPI YAML description](openapi/workflow_execution_service.swagger.yaml).
+You can also explore the specification in the [Swagger UI](https://ga4gh.github.io/workflow-execution-service-schemas/swagger-ui/) or [Swagger Editor](https://editor.swagger.io/?url=https://ga4gh.github.io/workflow-execution-service-schemas/swagger.yaml).

 Use Cases
 ---------